-In 2018, with scholarship funds from Bell-MTS, we began the TGAS-MAN Camera initiative.
-We use images captured by the TGAS-MAN camera to remotely determine (1) crop phenological development (i.e. growth stage) using the BBCH-scale and (2) crop heights or snow pack depth in winter so we know when to adjust the gas intake height on each micrometeorology tower.
-The camera is programmed to take a photo every hour from 8 am to 8 pm; these are automatically uploaded to our server.
+In 2018, with scholarship funds from the Bell-MTS Innovations in Agriculture Program, we began the TGASCam initiative.
+We use true-colour images captured by a stationary camera to remotely determine (1) crop phenological development (i.e. growth stage) using the BBCH-scale and (2) crop heights or snow pack depth in winter so we know when to adjust the gas intake height on each micrometeorology tower.
+The camera also captures Normalized Difference Vegetation Index (NDVI) images.

 The camera is currently mounted on the central weather station and faces southeast towards the micrometeorology station in Plot 3.
-Included in the field of view is a high contrast post used to estimate crop height; each segment is approximately 30 cm (1 ft).
-The most recent image is displayed below.
+It is programmed to take a photo every hour from 8 am to 8 pm; these are automatically uploaded to our server.
+Included in the field of view during the growing period is a high contrast post used to estimate crop height; each segment is approximately 30 cm (1 ft).

 Click on the image to view it in full size.